PauseAI/pauseai-website/src/posts/cybersecurity-risks.md

 It may be possible that such powerful AI will be used to create a virus that uses a large number of zero-day exploits.
 Most cyberweapons use
 A sufficiently capable AI could analyze and find vulnerabilities in the source code of all operating systems and other software.
-Such a virus might infect any computer, regardless of the operating system, through multiple channels such as WiFi, Bluetooth, UTP, etc.
+Such a virus might infect any computer, regardless of the operating system, through multiple channels such as Wi-Fi, Bluetooth, UTP, etc.
 This could give full control over these machines and allows the controller to steal data, use the hardware for its own computations, encrypt the contents for ransom or [disable the machine entirely](https://en.wikipedia.org/wiki/Hardware_Trojan).

 A virus like this could be created as a tool by criminals to steal money, or as a very destructive cyber weapon by a nation or terrorist organization.